Semi-classical approximations based on Bohmian mechanics: Scalar electrodynamics

-In this section, we consider a Bohmian approach to scalar electrodynamics where not all gauge freedom is eliminated.
+In this section, we consider a Bohmian theory for scalar electrodynamics where not all gauge freedom is eliminated.
 It will appear that we need to deal with the remaining gauge freedom in order to get an adequate Bohmian semi-classical approximation.